86 (novel series): Legion's Shepherds

 Shin's older brother who saved Lena from a Legion unit.
 Shourei felt powerless as to not protecting fellow 86s including his parents.
 In a fit of murderous rage, he strangled Shin and blamed everything on his brother.
-His head was taken in Shin's first year as a Processor, and was turned into a Shephard by the Legion.
+His head was taken in Shin's first year as a Processor, and was turned into a Shepherd by the Legion.
 During Spearhead's Special Recon mission, Shourei led a battalion of Legions to eliminate the remaining Juggernauts.
-Shourei died at the hands of Shin, finally coming to peace with his brother.
+Shourei died at the hands of Shin, allowing the latter to finally come to terms with his brother's death.